froukje/de-zoomcamp/week_1_basics_n_setup/notes/notes_week_01.md

     ports:
       - "8080:80"
 ```
-* The two conatiner are then automatically part of one network
+* The two containers are then automatically part of one network
 * Run ```docker-compose up``` in the terminal
 * Run ```docker-compose down``` to end it
 * It can be run in detached mode, i.e. after execution, we can use the terminal : ```docker-compose up -d```